Christmas Past is a podcast and Website exploring the fascinating stories behind Christmas traditions and celebrating Christmas nostalgia.

 When required by the type of license, Christmas Past gives attribution to the creator and source.

-Occasionally, Christmas Past uses copyrighted material for the purpose of critical commentary, education, or parody.
+On very rare occasion, Christmas Past uses copyrighted material for the purpose of critical commentary, education, or parody.
 Any such uses are believed to fall well within fair use guidelines, as defined by the U.S. Copyright Office.
 If you think that something you find on christmaspast.media does not meet this high standard of compliance, please contact me.